 Do not use a tire pressure gauge.
 There has been a conflicting view on this but in most cases, the Schraeder valve in the test port is too deep to be depressed by a tire pressure gauge.

-Moreover, there would be inaccuracies because a tire gauge is meant to measure air pressure and not liquid pressure.
+Moreover, there would be inaccuracies because a tire gauge measures air pressure, not liquid pressure.

 To complicate matters, there might not be a place for the vacuum to escape and get trapped in the gauge.